McCray and Jacksonville host North Florida - WTOP News

 Jacksonville, Florida; Friday, 7 p.m.
 EST

-BOTTOM LINE: Jacksonville hosts the North Florida Ospreys after Robert McCray scored 22 points in Jacksonville’s 74-65 loss to the Queens Royals.
+BOTTOM LINE: Jacksonville takes on the North Florida Ospreys after Robert McCray scored 22 points in Jacksonville’s 74-65 loss to the Queens Royals.

-The Dolphins are 10-1 on their home court.
-Jacksonville is 3-2 in one-possession games.
+The Dolphins have gone 10-1 in home games.
+Jacksonville is 7-3 when it turns the ball over less than its opponents and averages 13.4 turnovers per game.

-The Ospreys are 8-5 in conference play.
-North Florida ranks ninth in the ASUN with 34.0 rebounds per game led by Dorian James averaging 5.4.
+The Ospreys are 8-5 against ASUN opponents.
+North Florida scores 78.9 points and has outscored opponents by 3.0 points per game.

 Jacksonville averages 71.6 points per game, 4.3 fewer points than the 75.9 North Florida gives up.
 North Florida averages 12.1 made 3-pointers per game this season, 4.6 more made shots on average than the 7.5 per game Jacksonville gives up.

-TOP PERFORMERS: McCray is scoring 17.1 points per game with 4.1 rebounds and 3.0 assists for the Dolphins.
+TOP PERFORMERS: McCray is averaging 17.1 points for the Dolphins.
 Gyasi Powell is averaging 11.5 points over the last 10 games for Jacksonville.

-Chaz Lanier is shooting 45.1% from beyond the arc with 3.5 made 3-pointers per game for the Ospreys, while averaging 19.8 points.
-Nate Lliteras is shooting 53.5% and averaging 14.0 points over the past 10 games for North Florida.

 LAST 10 GAMES: Dolphins: 4-6, averaging 67.7 points, 37.1 rebounds, 9.5 assists, 6.6 steals and 3.2 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 68.9 points per game.